General References

 NOAA/NWS Weather Forecast Office - Milwaukee WI – we would be amiss if we did not include the served agency/office’s website on this page, let alone make it the first on the list…

-NOAA/NWS Storm Prediction Center - trust us - take a look at it.
+NOAA/NWS Storm Prediction Center - trust us - look at it.
 Too many things to discuss here…

 Avoiding Bad Weather While Traveling – The kids at The Brenham Community Center in Brenham, TX came across this one when researching for a project about educating people about how to be safe in bad weather (an important topic for them after Hurricane Harvey.)
 Great summary and links to some plain – English references on several relevant topics.